alex-weaver/TensorSharp/README.md

 Console.WriteLine(tensor.Format());
 tensor.Dispose();
 ```
-The argument to TSCudaContext is a function to print CUDA kernel compilation progress.
+The calls to Precompile and CleanUnusedPTX ensure that all required CUDA kernels have been compiled so there will not be any additional latency when invoking ops.